Index 2022

 Media landscape

-Greeks’ trust in the media has been consistently one of the lowest in Europe.
-A few large private groups like Skai coexist alongside hundreds of online media outlets, which contributes to a high fragmentation of the media landscape.
-The overwhelming majority of media is owned by a few individuals who are active also in other, highly-regulated business sectors.
-Moreover, some of them have close ties to the political elite.
-The press is thus very politically polarized.
+The population’s trust in the media has been one of the lowest in Europe for many years.
+A few large privately owned groups like Alter Ego Media coexist alongside hundreds of news sites, which contributes to a high fragmentation of the media landscape.
+Similarly, a few entrepreneurs run the vast majority of media outlets, while being involved in other highly regulated business sectors.
+Some of them have close ties to the country’s political elite.
+As a result, the press is very polarised.

 Political context